Special church activities and services are announced

 Beulah Baptist Church, Ware Neck, continues its Vacation Bible School, “Jungle Safari: Where Kids Explore the Nature of God!“ from 9 a.m.-noon through Friday for ages three years through sixth graders.

 Calvary Baptist Church, Ordinary, continues its Vacation Bible School, “Rescue Zone,” from 6:30-8:30 p.m. through Friday.

 Central United Methodist

-The sermon title of the Rev. Suzanne Gibson, pastor of Central United Methodist Church, Mathews, at the 8:30 and 11 a.m.
-Sunday services will be “Oops!
-Your Fig Leaf’s Showing!”
+The sermon title of the Rev. Suzanne Gibson, pastor of Central United Methodist Church, Mathews, at both the 8:30 and 11 a.m.
+Sunday services will be “What About the Weeds?”